-You could also invest in a more comfortable mattress like Linenspa 8 (view deal on Amazon), which is a high-density support foam that can help relieve pain and pressure points.
-Another sought-after sleeping aid is a cooling memory foam pillow (view deal on Amazon) that helps keep you comfortable throughout the night with its signature gel layer and pressure-relieving pillow material.
+You could also invest in a more comfortable mattress like Linenspa 8 (view on Amazon), which is a high-density support foam that can help relieve pain and pressure points.
+Another sought-after sleeping aid is a cooling memory foam pillow (view on Amazon) that helps keep you comfortable throughout the night with its signature gel layer and pressure-relieving pillow material.

 Conclusion – Does Ibuprofen Make You Sleepy?